-From the platform level, Elon Musk concluded the acquisition of Twitter on October 27, 2022, which happened during the first expansion of Community Notes.
-After the acquisition, Musk did some substantial changes on Twitter, which might affect the experience of users and the engagement of content on Twitter \cite{conger_how_2023}.
-This study uses a dummy variable, $\mathit{Musk}$, to control the possible effect of the acquisition of Elon Musk (=1 if the tweet is posted after the acquisition, otherwise =0).
-Moreover, we consider Month-Year fixed effects to further control for the other potential time-related confounding factors.
-In addition, from the Community Notes feature level, with its expanded to the public, many new contributors are enrolled and take notes.
+From the platform level, Elon Musk concluded the acquisition of X/Twitter on October 27, 2022, which happened during the first expansion of Community Notes.
+After the acquisition, Musk made some substantial changes on X/Twitter, which might affect the experience of users and the engagement of content on X/Twitter \cite{conger_how_2023}.
+This study uses a dummy variable, $\mathit{Musk}$, to control the possible effect of the acquisition of Elon Musk ($=$ 1 if the tweet is posted after the acquisition, otherwise $=$ 0).
+Moreover, we consider Month-Year fixed effects to further control for other potential time-related confounding factors.
+In addition, at the Community Notes feature level, with its expansion to the public, many new contributors are enrolled and write notes.
 Specifically, in the user enrollment dataset of this study, we find an enrollment of 48,928 new contributors (76\% of all contributors) in Community Notes after its expansion to the world.
-Given the possible selection bias between old contributors in the pilot phase and new contributors enrolled after the expansion, we use another dummy variable, $\mathit{OldWriter}$, to control the selection bias from contributors (=1 if the tweet is noted by the contributors who had written notes during the pilot phase, otherwise =0).
-With the two dummy variables, $\mathit{Musk}$ and $\mathit{OldWriter}$, and Month-Year fixed effects included in the regressions, the coefficients and significance levels of $\mathit{FCRH \times Vis}$ are stable in Table \ref{tab:mis_all_did_ext}, compared to Table \ref{tab:mis_all_did}.
+Given the possible selection bias between old contributors in the pilot phase and new contributors enrolled after the expansion, we use another dummy variable, $\mathit{OldWriter}$, to control for the potential selection bias from contributors ($=$ 1 if the tweet is noted by the contributors who had written notes during the pilot phase, otherwise $=$ 0).
+With the two dummy variables, $\mathit{Musk}$ and $\mathit{OldWriter}$, and Month-Year fixed effects included in the regressions, the coefficients and significance levels of $\mathit{FCRH \times Vis}$ are stable in Table \ref{tab:mis_all_did_ext} in the Appendix, compared to Table \ref{tab:mis_all_did}.
 The coefficients of $\mathit{Vis}$ and all the Month-Year fixed effects in Columns (1) and (3) of Table \ref{tab:mis_all_did_ext} are not statistically significant.
-It means that the changes of retweet count and like count before and after the expansion of Community Notes to the US, which are slightly significant in Table \ref{tab:mis_all_did}, can be ignored.
+This means that the changes in retweet count and like count before and after the expansion of Community Notes to the \US, although slightly significant in Table \ref{tab:mis_all_did}, can be ignored.
 In Columns (2) and (4) of Table \ref{tab:mis_all_did_ext}, the coefficients of $\mathit{Vis}$ also become statistically non-significant, but the Month-Year fixed effects are all significantly negative during the months when Community Notes is open to the world.
 The statistically significant negativity of $\mathit{Vis}$ transfers to the fine-grained Month-Year fixed effects in Columns (2) and (4) of Table \ref{tab:mis_all_did_ext} compared to Table \ref{tab:mis_all_did}.
-Particularly, the negative impacts of Month-Year fixed effects in 2023/02 ($\mathit{coef.}=-1.186, p<0.001$ in Column (2), $\mathit{coef.}=-1.400, p<0.001$ in Column (4)) and 2023/03 ($\mathit{coef.}=-1.229, p<0.001$ in Column (2), $\mathit{coef.}=-1.389, p<0.001$ in Column (4)) are stronger than those in 2023/01 ($\mathit{coef.}=-0.785, p<0.01$ in Column (2), $\mathit{coef.}=-0.922, p<0.001$ in Column (4)) and 2023/04 ($\mathit{coef.}=-1.055, p<0.001$ in Column (2), $\mathit{coef.}=-1.355, p<0.001$ in Column (4)).
+Particularly, the negative Month-Year fixed effects in 2023/02 ($\mathit{coef.}=-1.186, p<0.001$ in Column (2); $\mathit{coef.}=-1.400, p<0.001$ in Column (4)) and 2023/03 ($\mathit{coef.}=-1.229, p<0.001$ in Column (2); $\mathit{coef.}=-1.389, p<0.001$ in Column (4)) are stronger than those in 2023/01 ($\mathit{coef.}=-0.785, p<0.01$ in Column (2); $\mathit{coef.}=-0.922, p<0.001$ in Column (4)) and 2023/04 ($\mathit{coef.}=-1.055, p<0.001$ in Column (2); $\mathit{coef.}=-1.355, p<0.001$ in Column (4)).
 Month-Year fixed effects capture unobserved confounding factors that have significant impacts on the decrease of information diffusion and vary across different months.
 Additionally, the coefficients of $\mathit{Musk}$ and $\mathit{OldWriter}$ are not significant across all the columns in Table \ref{tab:mis_all_did_ext}.
-It indicates that the acquisition and possible selection bias between new and old note authors have no substantial effect on the engagement with tweets noted by the Community Notes.
+This indicates that the acquisition and possible selection bias between new and old note authors have no substantial effect on the engagement with tweets noted by the Community Notes.